Seattle-Denver Center of Innovation (COIN)

 - conduct outstanding health services research that promotes Veteran-centered and value-driven care;

 - generate and disseminate knowledge that contributes to the well-being of Veterans;

 - partner with VA policy and operational leaders to implement research findings into clinical care;

 - and train the next generation of health services researchers and leaders.

-Our Center uses both VA and non-VA funding to maintain a collaborative and productive environment for investigators, fellows, and staff.
-In Fiscal Year 2015 (FY15) our investigators managed 72 funded research projects, published 190 manuscripts, and presented their work at 75 conference sessions.
+COIN uses both VA and non-VA funding to maintain a collaborative and productive environment for investigators, fellows, and staff.
+In Fiscal Year 2021 our investigators lead 74 funded research projects and published 302 manuscripts.

 Seattle HSR&D was originally funded in 1983 as one of the early HSR&D Field Programs and then as the Northwest Center for Outcomes Research in Older Adults Center of Excellence (CoE) from 1991-2013.
-It supports 29 Core and Affiliate Investigators and has strong academic affiliation with the University of Washington School of Medicine and School of Public Health and collaborates closely with local non-VA Seattle area researchers at Group Health Cooperative and the Fred Hutchinson Cancer Research Center.
+It supports 28 Core and 8 Affiliate Investigators and has academic affiliation with the University of Washington School of Medicine and School of Public Health.

 Denver HSR&D was originally funded as a Research Enhancement Award Program (REAP) program from 2004-2013.
-It supports 11 Core Investigators and has academic affiliation with the University of Colorado and the Institute for Health Research at Kaiser Permanente of Colorado.
+It supports 20 Core and 9 Affiliate Investigators and has academic affiliation with the University of Colorado School of Medicine and the Colorado School of Public Health.